itsToggle/plex_debrid/README.md

   - You can connect plex_debrid to overseerr to instantly and automatically download approved requests from selected users.
   - To connect the script to overseerr, navigate to '/Settings/Content Services/Overseerr'.
   - By default, all approved requests from all overseerr users are downloaded by plex_debrid.
 To limit this feature to specific users, navigate to '/Settings/Content Services/Overseerr/Overseerr users'
+  - To match requests from overseerr to plex, its neccessary to have at least one movie and one show inside a library thats visible by plex_debrid.
+Thats because in order to accurately match content, a search by imdb/tmdb/tvdb ID is necessary - which currently only works by requesting a "Fix Match" call to an existing library item.

 </details>